robusta-dev/holmesgpt/README.md

 Adding a Slack integration allows the LLM to send Prometheus Alert investigation details to a Slack channel.
 To do this you need the following

 1. **slack-token**: The Slack API key.
 You can generate with `pip install robusta-cli && robusta integrations slack`
-2. **slack-channel**: The Slack channel where you want to recieve the findings.
+2. **slack-channel**: The Slack channel where you want to receive the findings.

 Add these values to the `config.yaml` or pass them via the CLI.
 </details>